pellcorp/Simple-AF-Wiki/docs/about.md

 ## Support the Developers

-If you are looking for a way to support this project, I have started a fundraiser to purchase a Creality K1 Max 3D printer.
-The purchase of this and other 3D printers will further my ability to test and release fixes and features for the K1 Series, specifically the K1 and K1 Max.
+If you benefit from this project and want to support the developers, please consider contributing to the Pellcorp GoFundMe or the Kofi account.
+All contributions go toward the purchase of equipment to further test and release fixes in addition to adding new features and upgrades.

 [Pellcorp GofundMe](https://gofund.me/2033eedb)